 - Fees earned from services performed under the project, such as laboratory tests

-- Income from registration fees, consulting, and sales of educational materials
+- Income from sales of educational materials

 - Sale, rental, or usage fees, such as fees charged for the use of computing or laboratory equipment

 - Income generated from the sale of software, digital media, or publications